TobiasUhmann/entity-context-crawler/README.md

 - The `LinkExtractor` creates a link graph from a full Wikipedia dump and stores it in the links database.
-- The `EntityMatcher` searches a pre-processed Wikipedia dump for Freenode entities.
+- The `EntityMatcher` searches a pre-processed Wikipedia dump for Freebase entities.
 To minimize false positives (e.g. find the movie "2012" in many unrelated articles), entities are only searched in articles linked to their main article.
 The entitie's occurrences are stored in the matches database.